-FAME student learns to operate 3D printers at Commonwealth Center for Advanced Manufacturing Company (CCAM).
-Inside Partnerships EDUCATION with EXPERIENCE RBC's FAME program puts students on a manufacturing career trajectory, earning \$60,000 a year just two years out of high school.
+FAME student learns to operate 3D printers at Armsted Rail.

+Inside Partnerships EDUCATION WITH EXPERIENCE RBC's FAME program puts students on a manufacturing career trajectory, earning \$60,000 a year just two years out of high school.
 BY AMY LACEY " Being a student in FAME is a great opportunity.
 You can make \$60,000 a year while avoiding student debt. an Sykes has wanted to pursue a career in mechanical engineering for as long as he can remember.
 Growing up and attending school in Pasadena, Md., Sykes excelled in math and science classes.
 When it was time to decide where to pursue higher education, Sykes chose Richard Bland College.
 For the spring 2021 semester, RBC launched the Virginia Federation for Advanced Manufacturing Education (VA FAME) program, which allows students to earn their associate's degree over two years while immersing themselves in paid on-the-job training.